• Skip to primary navigation

 Use the sauté setting to cook the onions and beef.
 Add all the ingredients in, lock and seal the lid.
 Cook at high pressure for 7 minutes, then quick release the pressure.

-Cooked mexican soup in a dutch oven.
+Cooked Mexican soup in a dutch oven ready to be served.

-Can I Freeze This Mexican Soup Recipe?
+Can You Freeze Mexican Soup?

-Yes yes yes!
+Yes, yes, yes!
 Mexican soup freezes and thaws beautifully BEFORE or AFTER cooking.
 Because it makes such a big batch, I almost always freeze it in small portions to have for lunches down the road.
 When frozen after cooking, it can also be a great freezer meal for 1-2 people.

 To Freeze: